Nuffle-Labs/docs/protocol.md

 ### Prices

 An application decides the prices and weights to the underlying assets.
-If an external native asset is introduces, the application must agree on an oracle to get the price for the asset, it might be acceptable in some use cases to accept the wrapped price for the purpose of security.
+If an external native asset is introduced, the application must agree on an oracle to get the price for the asset, it might be acceptable in some use cases to accept the wrapped price for the purpose of security.

 # Storage
 The Nuff Protocol does not require an execution client, as it only needs to immutably and verifiably store configurations and retrieve them when necessary.
 The storage solution should be low-cost, high-performance, and resistant to corruption.